 I also need to remind you that the yeast presents a natural resident of everyone’s body.
 Therefore, the overgrowth on a dog’s body can be caused by a lack of hygiene.

 For performing the cleaning of French bulldog ears every dog owner needs to prepare the following equipment:

 The first step presents calming a dog and telling him to lay down.
 After you applied the Spirit French bulldog Ear Cleaner on a cotton ball, you should gently clean the outer part of the ear.
 Keep in mind that you need to avoid deep cleaning of the ear because in that way you can hurt the ear canal.
 Make sure that there are no pieces of cotton balls left inside because they can cause an infection.

 Another step presents pouring the ear solution into the ear canal and allowing your Frenchie to shake the head after a few seconds.
 This is method is one of the best because your pooch will not get stressed or hurt.
 Repeat the process if there is still debris left inside.
 The solution will ‘melt’ the debris and disinfect the ear canal.

-I also suggest you perform the ear cleaning while you are inside of the house.
+I also suggest you perform ear cleaning while you are inside the house.
 It might happen that your Frenchie will start rubbing his ears onto the floor so it’s best to do it at home.
 Imagine that he wants to rub the ears onto the grass.
 Otherwise, it will certainly become an endless game of ear cleaning.

 In case you want to clean the outer part of your Frenchie’s ear while you are spending time outside, I suggest you use simple baby wet wipes.
-They are free of alcohol and present a great solution from removing the pollen, dirt, and mud.
+They are free of alcohol and present a great solution for removing the pollen, dirt, and mud.